Perinatal Mortality Review Tool

 - Parents whose baby has died have the greatest interest of all in the review of their baby’s death.
 Alongside the national annual reports a lay summary of the main technical report will be written specifically for families and the wider public.
 This will help local NHS services and baby loss charities to help parents engage with the local review process and improvements in care.

-The scope of the PMRT programme will encompass England, Wales and Scotland.
+The scope of the PMRT encompasses England, Wales and Scotland.

-Duration of the programme: Following a competitive bidding process the contract for the PMRT process will run for three years until 31st January 2020.
+Duration of the programme: Following a competitive bidding process the contract for the PMRT programme will run for three years until 31st January 2020.